StegVerse-Labs/Fin-Co/ARCHITECTURAL_INTENT.md

 - Prevent extraction from becoming stabilization.
 - Prevent prediction from becoming domination.
-- Prevent time from becoming hierarchy.
+- Prevent lifespan from becoming hierarchy.
 - Prevent emergency from becoming permanence.
 - Prevent systems from forgetting who they are for.